 - Integrated governance approach;

 - Assignment of roles and responsibilities;

 - Definition of key investment risks; and,

 - Associated measurement, monitoring, and reporting.

 - 9.2 The Board or Pension Corporation will inform BCI at least annually of anticipated liquidity requirements.
 The Fund will maintain sufficient liquidity to meet its financial obligations as they come due.
-Temporary overdraft is permitted, for day-to-day portfolio and cash management purposes, if it is considered to be in the best financial interest of the Fund.
-In the event that a prolonged overdraft (i.e. beyond day-to-day portfolio and cash management purposes) is experienced in the Fund, BCI will report details to the Board at its next meeting.
+Temporary overdraft is permitted for day-to-day portfolio and cash management purposes, if it is considered to be in the best financial interest of the Fund.